 Every-third-day and daytime watering restrictions have brought watering efficiency to residents’ minds, minimized evaporation, controlled water waste and positively affected demand.
 Restricting watering times encourages residents to water when conditions are the most favorable and watering is most effective.
 Though watering schedules have been in effect consistently since the 1980s, Castle Rock does have a history of promoting irrigation efficiency.

 Customer assistance programs

-Targeting the largest consumption area - outdoor irrigation - the Town provides rebates for those residents taking steps to reduce water for their landscape.
+Most programs target the largest consumption area - outdoor irrigation.
+The Town provides rebates for those residents taking steps to reduce water for their landscape.
 Typically, rebates are available for turf removal, smart irrigation controllers and rotary sprinkler nozzles.
 Recently, rebates for high-efficiency toilets and whole-house monitoring systems have been added.
 Additionally, residents can request irrigation audits / sprinkler inspections, at no charge.
 Funding for these programs comes from water violations and excess water usage surcharges.
 Learn more about applying for a rebate.

 Water Wiser Workshops

 Are you interested in being more water conscious?
 Learn how to potentially save as much as 55% of water waste with more efficient watering methods.
 These workshops educate residents on the proper methods and products to use and are provided at no charge.
 Register for a workshop.

 Public information and education

 Changing behaviors to use water more efficiently has already conserved more than 20%.
 Water treatment facility tours, classroom visits and xeric design workshops are provided to bring more awareness to residents about the value of water.
 Various outreach methods and events also promote the importance of water and efficiency.